turchan/RofloProject/README.md

-# RoflProject
+# RofloProject

-This project was created for the University course of Advantage WEB Applications.
-Mandatory it realizes calculating properties of a cone, calculating the number of heaters based on the room volume with using technologies PHP, jQuery, AJAX, and bootstrap.
+This project realize calculating properties of a cone, calculating the number of heaters based on the room volume.

-The final grade for this project is 5.0.
+# Technologies

+  - PHP
+  - jQuery
+  - AJAX
+  - JavaScript
+  - Bootstrap

+# Getting Started
+## Prerequisites

+  You need to have XAMPP or LAMP depends on your OS.

+## Install

+  1) You need to Add the folder of project to your projects file on the server
+  2) Opem the file index.php from from the server via browser

+# Authors

+- Alex Turchanovskyi - Creator

+# License

+This project is licensed under the MIT License - see the LICENSE.md file for details